 Austin-Bailey Health and Wellness Foundation (Canton, OH)

-The Austin-Bailey Health and Wellness Foundation approved grants totaling $172,000 to 10 nonprofit organizations and nine schools.
+The Austin-Bailey Health and Wellness Foundation approved grants totaling $192,830 to nine nonprofit organizations and nine colleges.
 The foundation supports programs that promote the physical and mental well-being of the people residing in Holmes, Stark, Tuscarawas, and Wayne counties in Ohio.